Jake Etheridge

 The unlock: an output both rooms could read

-This is where the original problem finally resolved.
+This is where the original problem started to resolve.
 Risk Managers and executives had spent years talking past each other.
-Same risk, two vocabularies.
 The analysis view became the room where the languages met.

 Getting there meant partnering closely with our Lead Engineer, the team's in-house Monte Carlo expert.
-We worked in lockstep for weeks: I'd bring a layout, he'd pressure-test whether the visualization was honest to the math.
+We worked in lockstep for the entire project: I'd bring a layout, flow, or wireframe, and he'd pressure-test whether the designs accurately represented the math.
 He'd surface a distribution property, I'd find a way to make it readable.
-The analysis page was the product of that loop, not a handoff.
+The analysis page was the product of that very close loop.

 Inputs the user understands